applevitya/neuro_classification/README.md

 ### Requirements

 - Python 3.8+
-- numpy
+- `numpy`
-- matplotlib (optional, for plots)

-Install dependencies with:
+- `matplotlib` (for visualization, optional)

+### Installation

 ```bash
 pip install numpy matplotlib
 ```

-### Run the Training Script
+### Running the Model

 ```bash
 python test_stdp.py
 ```

-The script initializes the network, encodes input patterns, and runs training with real-time updates of weights and spike activity.
+This script initializes the neural network, generates training data, encodes the input, and performs STDP-based learning with WTA competition.
+Progress can be logged or visualized, depending on configuration.

 ---

 ## ⚙️ Core Concepts

-- **Spike Encoding**: Input pixels are mapped to spike times using fixed latency coding.
+- **Spike Encoding**: Active pixels are assigned earlier spike times, while inactive ones do not emit spikes.
-- **Neuron Dynamics**: Leaky Integrate-and-Fire (LIF) neurons simulate membrane potential and spiking.
+- **LIF Neurons**: Leaky integrate-and-fire model approximates biological membrane potential dynamics.
-- **Learning Rule**: STDP updates weights based on spike time differences.
+- **Plasticity**: STDP modifies synaptic strengths based on temporal correlations between spikes.
-- **WTA Mechanism**: Suppresses all but the first spiking output neuron.
+- **Inhibition**: Lateral competition ensures that only the most responsive neuron fires per input sample.

 ---

+## 📊 Suggested Visualizations

+To explore the network's behavior, consider plotting:
+- **Spike rasters** for observing spiking activity across neurons
+- **Membrane potential curves** to track the competition dynamics
+- **Synaptic weight matrices** to visualize learning convergence and specialization

+These visual tools can provide insight into the self-organizing properties of the system.

+---

+## 🧪 Usage Scenarios

+- Interactive classroom demonstrations of STDP learning
+- Benchmarking biologically plausible algorithms
+- Visual neuroscience projects
+- Research in neuromorphic computing and unsupervised learning

+---

 ## 🧾 License

-This project is distributed under the MIT License.
+This project is open-sourced under the MIT License.
-Feel free to use, modify, and share under the terms of the license.
+You are free to use, modify, and distribute the code with proper attribution and without warranty.

 ---

 ## 👤 Author

-Created as a minimal and interpretable demo of STDP + WTA mechanisms for neural coding and pattern recognition.
+Developed to serve as a concise and clear demonstration of unsupervised learning through STDP and competitive dynamics.
+Suitable for anyone exploring neural coding, plasticity, or neuromorphic model design.